-2. Pre-Novice B - Exhibitor has had previous experience in training a dog, but is now training an untrained dog, or an inexperienced exhibitor is showing a previously trained dog.
+- 1. Beginner Pre-Novice A - Exhibitor has had no previous experience in training a dog and dog has had no previous training.
+All work on leash. - 2.
+Beginner Pre-Novice B Exhibitor has had previous experience in training a dog in beginner pre-novice, but is now training an untrained dog, or an inexperienced exhibitor is showing a previously trained dog.
 All work on leash.